Julian22222/PRACTICE/CICD/README.md

 - we need to be very specific with our naming here, so the proper directory structure for our workflow files needs to be first --> .github/workflows/nameOfTheFile.yml
 - and then you can name your file whatever you want, following with 'yml' file format
 - workflows could not be triggered if the path is wrong.
 Correct path --> .github/workflows/nameOfTheFile.yml
-- we can meke many workflows in Repository, each workflow can be responsible for different things
+- we can make many workflows in Repository, each workflow can be responsible for different things

-# How to find GitHub actions for your created Repo in GitHub.comSS
+# How to find GitHub actions for your created Repo in GitHub.com

 - Go to your Repository (step 1, our Repository in GitHub to check or run GitHub Actions)
 - Then click Actions (step 2 on the picture)